 Why Skipping Schedules Makes Sense

 Think about it: in nature, no plant receives a pre-programmed water timer.
 They rely on subtle signals like soil moisture, sunlight, and temperature to dictate their thirst.
-Blindly sticking to a schedule ignores these crucial factors, often leading to over watering, the silent killer of houseplants.
+Blindly sticking to a schedule ignores these crucial factors, often leading to overwatering, the silent killer of houseplants.

+The biggest reason indoor plants die is from overwatering them.
+It’s a common mistake that even experienced gardeners make, but is very easy to fix.
+So don’t sweat it if this has happened to you.
 It’s happened to the best of us at some point or another in our gardening lives so now, we learn to become better gardeners from what we are doing wrong.
 Don’t beat yourself up over it.

 Paying Attention to Seasonal Rhythms

 Just like us, plants adapt to seasonal changes.
 During the winter most indoor plants enter a state of dormancy, slowing down their metabolism and usually requiring less water.
-If you persist with your summer watering routine and you risk drowning their slumbering roots.
+If you persist with your summer watering routine, and you risk drowning their slumbering roots.

 In addition, dry heat from the indoor air can also dry the soil out much faster than during the warmer months too.
 So it’s really important to pay attention to your the soil and your plant’s needs in the home conditions that you have.
 Make sense?